larsniklasson/image-app/README.md

 ## Frontend

 The frontend is a React app.
-Currently the app is just created and have basically no functionality.
+Currently the app is just created and has no implemented functionality.
+Run commands the following commands in the frontend directory.

 Install Dependecies
 `npm install`